Nicki Minaj Sparks Pregnancy Rumors In Latest Instagram Video With Boyfriend Kenneth Petty

 Are Nicki Minaj and Kenneth ready to take things to the next level?
 The Pink Friday rapper’s latest Instagram post has fans in a frenzy.
 Already, Nicki’s followers are asking all kinds of questions.
 Based on Kenneth’s declaration, it definitely appears he’s ready to move forward.
 But, could Nicki already be pregnant?
 The famed rapper could have been teasing fans, but some are wondering if Kenneth was actually hinting about an already-implanted embryo.

-Check out Nicki Minaj and Kenneth Petty’s video below.
+Nicki Minaj and Kenneth Petty’s can be watched on Minaj’s Instagram account.

 Nicki and Kenneth have yet to offer a response to all of the speculation, but at this rate, fans think it’s only a matter of time before they move on to the next chapter in their relationship.
 The latest news follows a string of reports about Nicki and Kenneth’s relationship.
 Back in December, Nicki debuted her new man confirming their relationship.
 Then, in January, the two made it very clear that they are happy.
 Details about Nicki and Kenneth’s sex life surfaced when she gushed about him on Twitter.
 However, that’s not all.
 According to Us Weekly, an insider also revealed Nicki and Kenneth previously discussed the possibility of starting a family together.